A Photographer’s Guide to Brightness — How to Read Light

 When photons strike a photoresistor made with cadmium sulfide, the electrical resistance of the circuit decreases.
 The more light, the lower the resistance.

-With a supply and electronics, these changes can be translated into useful information to help you set exposure.
+With a power supply and electronics, these changes can be translated into useful information to help you set exposure.

 Measuring lightMeasuring lightMeasuring light